 - Compensation to make up for the trouble

-Remember to ask airline staff about these entitlements if your plans change.
-They must tell you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline staff about these entitlements if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Air Corsica Flight Delay Compensation

-Delays with flights from Air Corsica can be very frustrating.
-However there’s a silver lining: if you’re stranded for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Flight delays from Air Corsica can be very frustrating.
+However there’s a silver lining: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.

 Regulations in the UK and EU are in your favor.
-You could receive up to €600 per person.
-What is important is when you arrive, not when you take off.
-So pay attention to your arrival time if you want to seek flight delay compensation.
+You could be eligible for up to €600 per person.
+What matters is when you land, not when you take off.
+So monitor your arrival time if you want to seek flight delay compensation.

-How much you get depends on how far you’re flying.
-A brief trip won’t yield as much as a longer flight, even if they’re both delayed equally.
+The amount you receive depends on your flight distance.
+A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |